Toys / Beanie Babies

 - Humphrey the Camel may or may not be a reference to the Jack Blanchard & Misty Morgan song of that name.
-Then again, one of the birds was accidentally released without wings...
+Then again, some of the birds have accidentally released without wings...

 - A Ty-dyed bear named Garcia?
 Definitely not a reference to Jerry Garcia.
 (It got renamed Peace.)